-Being NT doesn’t mean that I am not sometimes uncomfortable or awkward in social situations, but I usually understand the intent and motivation of others and I am very able to consider differing perspectives.
+Being non Autistic doesn’t mean that I am not sometimes uncomfortable or awkward in social situations, but I usually understand the intent and motivation of others and I am able to understand differing perspectives with ease.
 I communicate well and I am well versed in reading non-verbal social cues, along with the underlying meaning of tone, nuance, and possible double entendre, and I am chronically addicted to irony.

-It has been noted that I may have some autistic shadow traits, sensory issues, and minor tics.
+It has been noted that I have some autistic shadow traits, tics, and attentional/focus challenges.
 I am happy to be alone and find too many people overwhelming.
 I can only handle the mall in 30 minute doses.
-I am good at social chit-chat for a short time – but I find it boring if it is lacking in substance.
+I am good at social chit-chat for a short time – but I find it boring if it is lacking in substance, and I require recovery time from social gatherings.
 I have sensory issues, and OMG I have a difficult time remembering the names of people I see regularly.

-There may be a tendency for adults with Aspergers to feel persecuted at times.
-As children and young adults the world may have come at them unevenly and it is also likely that their responses were at times uneven.
+There may be a tendency for Autistic adults to feel persecuted at times.
+As children and young adults the world may have come at them unevenly and it is also likely that their responses at times appeared uneven.
 It is understandable that if someone has grown up with social errors blowing up in their face, seemingly out of the blue, then they might be sensitive to criticism.
 Sometimes they may even perceive criticism when none is given or intended.

 I checked with Craig before publishing this because I wanted to honour and respect him and his privacy.
 His response was that it was essential to post this article “because it will be providing a service to others.”
 He explained that although the reflective listening model has been something that we have had to overtly learn, practice, and rehearse – it has ultimately developed into a powerful relationship strategy.